-Blue Light Cystoscopy (BLC™) with Cysview® is included in U.S. and international industry guidelines.
-These key industry organizations acknowledge the clinical value of this cutting-edge drug-device technology.
+Blue Light Cystoscopy (BLC®) with Cysview® is included in U.S. and international industry guidelines.
+These key industry organizations acknowledge the clinical value of this leading-edge drug-device technology.

-The American Urological Association and the Society of Urologic Oncology included this statement in their 2016 guideline.
+The American Urological Association and the Society of Urologic Oncology included this statement in their 2016 guideline (amended 2020).

 #30.
 In a patient with NMIBC, a clinician should offer blue light cystoscopy at the time of TURBT, if available, to increase detection and decrease recurrence.
 (Moderate Recommendation; Evidence Strength: Grade B)